top of page

 The Atrophy of the Analog Soul

-We are drifting toward a state of functional dependency — where human input has become a thin shell over an automated core.
-The danger isn't that machines are getting smarter.
-It's that we are letting ourselves get shallower An open book with a quill and inkpot, symbolizing the art of storytelling. .
-The Losses Are Specific Handwriting is a tactile feedback loop.
-It forces the brain to slow down and draw the thought, encoding it spatially in memory.
-Typing doesn't do this.
+We are moving towards a condition of functional dependency — where human involvement is merely a superficial layer over an automated core.
+The risk isn't that machines are becoming more intelligent; it's that we are allowing ourselves to become more superficial.
+An open book with a quill and inkpot, symbolizing the art of storytelling. .
+The Losses Are Specific Handwriting provides a tactile feedback loop, compelling the brain to slow down and draw the thought, embedding it s

 Urmi Doshi